 You might not be aware of it, but 30% of your Phoenix Chapter's net profits from the annual fundraiser are donated to the SCI National organization.
 Your Chapter is actually chartered as a 501c-3 non-profit, under the charter of the SCI Foundation.
 To learn more about all the great work that Safari Club International Foundation does for wildlife conservation projects, educate about the need for sound conservation, and promote humanitarian service programs, click here.

-PREVIEW OF THE 2014 SCI CONVENTION IN LAS VEGAS, NEVADA:
+THE 2015 SCI CONVENTION IN LAS VEGAS, NEVADA:

 Phoenix Chapter Website Visitors Since March 2012 • Last page Update 08-12-14